GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-22 19:50:48 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-22 20:10:10 IST

 Current Weather in Coimbatore:
 Temperature: 30.88 °C
-Condition: few clouds
+Condition: haze